hedrergudene/asr-sd-pipeline/README.md

 - [X] Improve preprocessing techniques in an individual component to enhance stability.
 - [X] Parallelise processing using distributed, asynchronous clusters.
 - [X] Serialise pipeline implementation to avoid Microsoft bugs on `parallel_run_function`.
+- [X] End-to-end, monolitic implementation using keyvaults and security protocols.
 - [X] Enhance benchmark logging and CUDA capabilities checking.
 - [ ] Make sentence alignment more sensitive to short texts.